monatis/clip.cpp/README.md

 This repo is aimed at powering useful applications based on such models on computation- or memory-constraint devices.
 4-bit quantized CLIP is only 85.6 MB!

+## Features

+- Dependency-free and lightweight inference thanks to [ggml](https://github.com/ggerganov/ggml.gi).
+- 4-bit, 5-bit and 8-bit quantization support.
+- Support inference with `text-only`, `vision-only` and `two-tower` model variants.
+It might be relevant to use a single modality in certain cases, as in encoders for large multimodal models, or building and/or searching for semantic image search.
+- Dependency free Python binding without relying any large third-party packages.
+No need for Numpy, TensorFlow, PyTorch, ONNX etc. In fact, nothing more than the standard Python library.

 clip.cpp also has a short startup time compared to large ML frameworks, which makes it suitable for serverless deployments where the cold start is an issue.

 ## Hot topics

 -   09/27/2023: clip.cpp now uses a new model file structure in GGUF format.
 This is a breaking change.
 See bwlow for more information.
 -   09/14/2023: All functions are C-compatible now. `zsl` example is updated to match Huggingface's zero-shot behavior in the zero-shot pipeline.
 -   09/11/2023: Introduce Python bindings.